 ‘T’: Talking about it

-If you suspect that your friend might be being pressured into marriage, let them know that you are there if they want to talk.
+If you suspect that your friend might be facing pressure to marry, let them know that you are there if they want to talk.
 Take care in finding the right time and place for this, where your friend has some privacy to express themselves.
 Remember that it’s important to listen without judgement, even if you don’t understand.

 If you’re thinking about doing this through texting, consider whether their phone might be monitored: you could ask them if they feel more comfortable having private conversations through messaging, over the phone, or in person.

 1. Start by telling them about any changes that you might have noticed.
-This can include if you’ve noticed something from the ‘clear signs’ list above.
+This can include if you’ve noticed something from the ‘specific warning signs’ list above.

 2. Then ask an open question, focused on how they are going.

-These two steps work to show why you’re concerned, that you have been thinking of them, and it takes pressure off them having to share difficult feelings.
+These two steps communicate why you are concerned, show that you are thinking of them, and remove the pressure to share difficult feelings.

 For example: